jeromegit/audible2sheet/README.rst

     sheet_name = my_audible_books_generated_by_audible2sheet
     cache_file_path = gsheet_books.txt

+So, ``cp audible2sheet.ini_ORIG ~/.audible2sheet.ini; chmod 600 ~/.audible2sheet.ini`` and then at the very least specify your email audible email in the audible_cfg section.
+If you don't want to be prompted each time, also specify your password.

+If you are not in the US, change the locale as well.
+Check out the Localizations section in this page: https://github.com/mkb79/Audible

 Authentication
 --------------
-In order to access your Audible library, you need to provide login and password to the script in order to log in on your behalf.
+In order to access your Audible library, you need to provide login and password (see configuration above) to the script in order to log in on your behalf.
 The first time you do this, you will be challenged with a CAPTCHA image that looks like this:

 .. image:: captcha_sample.png